Linguistics: Translation

 The sub-field of translation includes the translation of written and spoken texts across media, from digital to print and spoken.
 To translate literally means to transmute the meaning from one language into another.
 Translators are often employed by organizations such as travel agencies and governmental embassies to facilitate communication between two speakers who do not know each other's language.
 Translators are also employed to work within computational linguistics setups like Google Translate, which is an automated program to translate words and phrases between any two or more given languages.
 Translation is also conducted by publishing houses, which convert works of writing from one language to another in order to reach varied audiences.
 Cross-national and cross-cultural survey research studies employ translation to collect comparable data among multilingual populations.
 Academic translators specialize in or are familiar with various other disciplines such as technology, science, law, economics, etc.

+Soviet linguist Leonora Chernyakhovskaya developed an influential informational approach to translation, proposing that translation preserves semantic content while transforming linguistic expression, a framework that became foundational in Russian translation studies.